Sports

 4. Nolan Arenado, Diamondbacks, $30.5 million

 One of the greatest third basemen ever, the 34-year-old Arenado is sure getting paid like it.
 Except that only a fraction of his salary is actually being paid by the Diamondbacks.
 The Colorado Rockies, Arenado’s original squad, picked up a hefty chunk of his eight-year, $260 million deal when they traded Arenado to the St. Louis Cardinals before the 2021 season.
 The Cardinals, who added an extra year to Arenado’s deal, similarly ate a chunk of money when they sent Arenado to the Diamondbacks this offseason.
 As a result, the Diamondbacks will pay only $11 million to Arenado over the next two seasons.
-That’s a bargain — if Arenado is close to the perennial All-Star he used to be.
-The veteran’s most recent season suggests a decline has set in.
+That’s a bargain, even if Arenado isn’t close to the perennial All-Star he used to be.
+So far, he’s been a roughly average player, though the Diamondbacks are clearly better with him than without him.

 Related